Addressing general measurements in quantum Monte Carlo

-Another choice for the reference point is to measure the observable through the ED method in small size, then anneal the small system to large size.
 In this approach, the system size $L$ and distance $r$ between $S^x_1$ and $S^x_{1+r}$ can be considered as BRA parameters.
 For instance, we can choose the $\langle S^x_1 S^x_2\rangle$ for $L_0=4$ as a reference point, and then we obtain the $\langle S^x_1 S^x_2\rangle$ for larger system $L$ via adding the remaining sites $L-L_0$ to the original chain, as shown in the Fig.\ref{fig:xxzlr1}(a).
 In this procedure, the interaction $J_2$ is tuned to couple 4 sites with $L-4$ sites.
 When we fix the system size and choose the $\langle S^x_1 S^x_2\rangle$ as a reference point, we can obtain the $\langle S^x_1 S^x_{1+r}\rangle$ ($r>1)$ via adding some sites to the area between $S^x_1$ and $S^x_2$ and removing some sites at the end of this chain.
 We need to tune the coupling $J_2$ from $0^+$ to 1 and also gradually adjust the coupling $J_3$ from 1 to $0^+$, in order to keeping the chain length unchanged as displayed in the Fig.\ref{fig:xxzlr1}(b).
-The benchmark results show the off-diagonal correlations from QMC are consistent with ED results (see appendix).
+A consistent match between the QMC and ED results for off-diagonal correlations is found in Supplementary Note 5.
 This method certainly can be extended to the simulation of large systems.
-As shown in Fig.\ref{fig:xxzlr1}, we obtain the off-diagonal correlation $C^{xx}(r)=\langle S^x_1 S^x_{1+r}\rangle$ using the reweighting method of changing system size.
-In Fig.\ref{fig:xxzlr1} (b), $|C^{xx}(r)|$ has power-law decay, which reflects the physical feature of Luttinger liquid.
+As shown in Fig.\ref{fig:xxzlr1}, we obtain the off-diagonal correlation $C^{xx}(r)=\langle S^x_1 S^x_{1+r}\rangle$ using the reweighting method of changing system size (benchmark with the worm-trick method can be found in Supplementary Note 8). \ In Fig.\ref{fig:xxzlr1} (b), $|C^{xx}(r)|$ has power-law decay, which reflects the physical feature of Luttinger liquid.
 As $\Delta$ decreases, the power-law parameter becomes smaller, which indicates the $S^x_iS^x_j$ correlation is enhanced and $S^z_iS^z_j$ correlation is weakened.
-Besides, we utilize the method of annealing $\Delta$ with fixed large-size $L=48$ to obtain the curves of $|C^{xx}(r)|$ (dashed line in Fig. \ref{fig:xxzlr1} (b)), which agrees well with the results through annealing $L$ and $r$.
+Besides, we utilize the method of annealing $\Delta$, which was introduced in the preceding section, with fixed large-size $L=48$ to obtain the curves of $|C^{xx}(r)|$ (dashed line in Fig. \ref{fig:xxzlr1} (b)), which agrees well with the results through annealing $L$ and $r$.